Fepozopo/heirloom-kitchen/content/recipes/bread/banana/pernilla-stryker/index.md

 ### Description

 This is a recipe for some banana bread that is both lower in calories and higher in protein than "normal" banana bread.
 Pernilla Stryker came up with this recipe and I am really enjoyed it.
-If you'd like to try it out, I highly recommend watching her video on it [here](https://youtu.be/45Pl0E1EmH4?si=gEPkhACCP5sZXcQJ).
+If you'd like to try it out, I highly recommend watching her video on [YouTube](https://youtu.be/45Pl0E1EmH4?si=gEPkhACCP5sZXcQJ).
 It is a great recipe for anyone looking to make a healthier version of banana bread.
 The recipe is easy to follow and the end result is delicious.
 The banana bread is moist, flavorful, and has a nice texture.
 It is perfect for breakfast or as a snack.
 I hope you enjoy it as much as I did!

 ### Ingredients